Greenland: Early Palaeo-Inuit cultures

 In prehistoric times, Greenland was home to several successive Palaeo-Inuit cultures known primarily through archaeological finds.
 The earliest entry of the Palaeo-Inuit into Greenland is thought to have occurred about 2500 BC.
 From about 2500 BC to 800 BC, southern and western Greenland was inhabited by the Saqqaq culture.
 Most finds of remains from that period have been around Disko Bay, including the site of Saqqaq, for which the culture is named.

 From 2400 BC to 1300 BC, the Independence I culture existed in northern Greenland.
 It was a part of the Arctic small-tool tradition.
-Towns, including Deltaterrasserne, appeared.
-About 800 BC, the Saqqaq culture disappeared and the Early Dorset culture emerged in western Greenland and the Independence II culture in northern Greenland.
+Towns including Deltaterrasserne appeared.
+About 800 BC the Saqqaq culture disappeared, and the Early Dorset culture emerged in western Greenland and the Independence II culture in northern Greenland.
 It is unknown whether the Dorset people ever encountered the later Thule people.
-The people of the Dorset culture lived mainly by hunting whales and reindeer.
+The people of the Dorset culture lived mainly by hunting seals and reindeer.